Balance Trainer Back Extension exercise demonstration image

 Safety Notes

-• Stop immediately if sharp pain is felt in the lower back.
+• Stop if sharp pain in back or neck.

 Spotting